kbss-cvut/kbss-website/_posts/2026-01-09-publishing-rdf-metadata-open-mic-summary.md

 excerpt: "Showcase of a metadata management and publishing environment Piveau in the context of need for publishing and metadata discovery environment for scientific metadata described by DCAT based metadata profiles."
 ---

-On Friday 9th January 2026 at 10:30 [Michal Med](https://kbss.felk.cvut.cz/web/team#michal-med) talked about effective publishing of RDF based metadata (based on RDF top level vocabularies for metadata description, such as SKOS, Dublin Core, DCAT etc.).
+On Friday, 9th January 2026, at 10:30, [Michal Med](https://kbss.felk.cvut.cz/web/team#michal-med) talked about effective publishing of RDF-based metadata (based on RDF top-level vocabularies for metadata description, such as SKOS, Dublin Core, DCAT, etc.).

 {% include video id="KxzXAqyGTGo" provider="youtube" %}